Stoxum/casinocoin-dev-portal/content/index.md

 `generateAddress(): {address: string, secret: string}`

-Generate a new CSC Ledger address and corresponding secret.
+Generate a new STM Ledger address and corresponding secret.

 ### Parameters